GitForAndrey/nodejs2025Q2-service/README.md

 npx prisma generate

 ```
 ```
 npm run start:dev
 ```

-## Running application using Docker
+## Running application using Docker with PostgreSQL database

 Run this command and wait